An English plaster bust of Rinaldo della Luna

-the gaunt male with head turned to sinester, weariing a pleated tunic, with an indistinct description on the plinth and bearing the Brucciani model number 2929,
+the gaunt male with head turned to sinester, wearing a pleated tunic, with an indistinct description on the plinth "RINALDODELLA LVNA .
+ETATIS .
+ANNO XXVII OPVS MINI NE.
+MCCCCLXI" and bearing the Brucciani model number 2929,

 Domenico Brucciani (1815-1880) was born in Lucca, Italy, moved to London as a young man, by at least 1837, and soon became a revered formatore – plaster-caster.
 His business built up special links with both the British Museum and the South Kensington Museum (later re-named The Victoria & Albert Museum).